 The plans created by our faculty demonstrate sensitivity to the current cause for an interim disruption to normal campus activities and the subsequent need to be at home.
 Given the complexities of coordinating our work online, in partnership with our students and families at home, we intend to provide a balanced, flexible, and engaging program to allow students every opportunity to work.

-Over the summer, St. Michael’s implemented a number of changes and upgrades to the campus in order mitigate risk and keep our students, families, faculty and staff safe.
+Over the summer of 2020, St. Michael’s implemented a number of changes and upgrades to the campus in order to mitigate risk and keep our students, families, faculty and staff safe.

 - Classroom reconfigurations to maximize social distancing